Nonnewaug Continues Reputation as LLS’ Most Spirited Fundraiser

 The spirit week lasted from Feb.
 6-10.
 At the end of the week, students and staff gathered in the auditorium for a pep rally in honor to show our support and appreciation.

 During that week, Nonnewaug raised $5,663.
-However, LLS fundraising is not done with more ongoing fundraisers at the high school and middle school, so the number is expected to go up.
+However, LLS fundraising continued with more fundraisers at the high school and middle school, so the number reached more than $14,000.

-“Team CALL – Chiefs Against Leukemia and Lymphoma – has until March 24 to raise money,” says Brown.
-“They are competing against 14 other teams in the state in hopes to be the team that raised the most funds in a seven-week period.”
+“Team CALL – Chiefs Against Leukemia and Lymphoma – [had] until March 24 to raise money,” says Brown.
+“They [were] competing against 14 other teams in the state in hopes to be the team that raised the most funds in a seven-week period.”

-Junior Maggie Keane, Skylar Chung, and Sam Duncan are hosting many events to still raise money.
+Junior Maggie Keane, Skylar Chung, and Sam Duncan continued to host many events to still raise money through the end of March.
+Those included a bake sale at LaBonne’s and a 3-on-3 basketball tournament at NHS.

 “We have gone to senior centers and food chains like Panera and Chipotle as well as local Woodbury businesses to ask for gift card donations,” says Keane.